US Evacuates Diplomats in Haiti – 2024-03-11 15:47:13

 “If the Champ de Mars falls that’s the end,” a police officer warned in an interview with news site AyiboPost.

 Le Nouvelliste newspaper said the gangs had launched a systematic operation to drive police from the strategic heart of Port-au-Prince.
-“Port-au-Prince’s city center has collapsed, there is no doubt about it,” the newspaper reported Saturday, showing a photo of a burned-out police station.
+“Port-au-Prince’s city center has collapsed, there is no doubt regarding it,” the newspaper reported Saturday, showing a photo of a burned-out police station.

 Chairman of the National Union of Haitian Police Officers Lionel Lazarre told AyiboPost that his colleagues struggled to hold back the onslaught.
 “The police are already on their knees,” he said.